About Intense Pulsed Light Treatments

 Permanent hair reduction is only possible if the hair is in the anagen growth phase.
 Only approximately 30% of hairs are in this growth phase at any one time which is why for permanent hair reduction, most areas of the body will need between 6-10 treatments.
 This can vary from client to client.

 Unwanted hair can be removed from most parts of the body including legs, upper lip & chin, bikini line, underarm, back.
 A slight warm tingling sensation best describes the feeling experienced during a SkinBase™ IPL treatment.
 This is minimised further by a specially developed cryo-handset.
 The SkinBase™ IPL is infinitely more comfortable than most conventional methods like waxing, laser and electrolysis and many other IPL or laser systems.

-Each therapy uses a particular wavelength to target the problem areas.
+Each Advanced Treatment uses a particular wavelength to target the problem areas.
 The treatments have fantastic results for a number of skin conditions including; rosacea, pigmentation, acne, broken blood vessels, red and blue facial veins, fine lines and wrinkles.

 Scarring caused by acne is very different to any other scar as it is caused by a defecit of collagen in the particular area.
 After the acne has subsided, the skin needs collagen to heal and if the skin underlying the subsided acne doesn’t have any, this can lead to ‘ice pick scars’.

 The SkinBase™ Advanced IPL treatment for acne not only targets the acne to prevent future outbreaks but floods the area with collagen in order for the skin to be able to heal itself properly, preventing scars and helping to reduce the appearance of existing ones.